The Power of a Strategic Email Sender Name

 Here are a few potential emerging trends to watch out for:

 • Personalization with AI and machine learning: ESPs will allow real-time personalization of sender names based on individual recipient data and past interactions.
-AI can also use predictive analysis to determine the optimal sender names for specific campaigns.
+AI in email marketing can also use predictive analysis to determine the optimal sender names for specific campaigns.

 • Location-based personalization: Sender names can dynamically adjust for location-based email campaigns based on the recipients’ locations.